-If you’re thinking of renting an apartment in Siem Reap for six months or longer, there are plenty of long-term rentals around, depending on the season.
-There are fewer rentals available during the cooler, winter high season and more available during the low monsoonal season.
+If you’re thinking of renting an apartment in Siem Reap for six months or longer, there are plenty of long-term apartment rentals around.
+Pre-pandemic, there were fewer rentals available during the cooler, winter high season and more apartments available during the low monsoonal season.
 This is because many expats on short-term contracts, from NGO workers to archaeologists, skip town during the quieter, wet season.

 Most landlords require that you commit to either a 6-month or 12-month lease when renting an apartment in Siem Reap during high season, although the same landlords will consider a 3-month or 1-month stay during low season.
-The longer you commit for, the cheaper it will be.
+The longer period you commit to, the cheaper the rent will be.
 You will generally be required to pay a deposit/bond of 1- to 2-months rent plus one month’s rent in advance.

 Cheaper apartments in Siem Reap will probably be painted in candy colours, have a very ‘rustic’ kitchen (i.e. a concrete bench without cupboards with just a sink and a single-burner portable gas stove), and be decorated with elaborately carved, heavy wooden furniture and older fixtures.

-For US$300-600 a month for a one-bedroom apartment or US$600-1,000 per month for a two-bedroom apartment you will get a nicer, larger, better-located, modern apartment that’s furnished more tastefully, with a balcony or terrace, and perhaps a pool and maybe even a small gym.
+For US$400-600 a month for a one-bedroom apartment or US$500-800 per month for a two-bedroom apartment you will get a much nicer, larger, better-located, modern apartment that’s furnished more tastefully, with a balcony or terrace, probably a pool and maybe a small gym.
 The more expensive apartments are generally more Western in style, with cleaner lines, and a higher quality finish.

 Houses come with their own set of challenges.
 They aren’t as secure, so you’ll probably need to hire a security guard depending on the neighbourhood and the maintenance and cleaning will require a handyman or cleaner if the family doesn’t live on site or nearby.